rstudio-education/glossRy/README.md

   other location, such as the current directory.
 A relative path is the equivalent of giving directions using terms like "straight" and "left".
 See also *absolute path*.

+**reprex**: A reproducible example.
+When asking questions about coding problems online or filing issues on GitHub, you should always include a *reprex* so others can reproduce your problem and help.
+The [reprex](https://github.com/tidyverse/reprex) package can help!

 **root directory**: The directory that contains everything else, directly or indirectly.
 The root directory is written `/` (a bare forward slash).